Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: vdW method based on DFT-Wannier function interface: vdW-WanMBD

-It appears that while various levels of self-consistency relying on the DFT density correlations are considered, the MBD and nonlocal density functionals calculations rely on different assumptions accompanied by adjustable parameters.
+It appears that while various levels of self-consistency relying on the DFT density correlations are considered, the MBD variants rely on different assumptions accompanied by adjustable parameters, such as scaling factors in the damping functions, and external parameters, such as atomic polarizabilities, vdW radii, and $C_6$ Hamaker constants of free atoms \cite{Buvcko2016, Hermann2020}.
 The approach presented here is a post processing computation of both the optical response of the system and its dispersion energy.
 This is an entirely electron-based approach employing WFs basis interpolation.
 It naturally considers the underlying electronic structure of the interacting materials while calculating all components of the polarizability tensor (Eq. \eqref{eqn:9} without assuming isotropic dipolar oscillators (as done in the MBD methods) or restricting the response due to isotropic density-density correlation functions (as done in the nonlocal density methods).
+Taking the scaling factor $\gamma=1$ in Eq. \eqref{eqn:10} essentially corresponds to no adjustable parameter in the model.
 Our approach is also much less computationally demanding and it builds on earlier WF schemes, such as vdW-WF2, vdW-WF2s, and vdW-WF2-x, which rely on static isotropic atomic polarizabilities assumed to be proportional to atomic volumes expressed in terms of WF spreads \cite{Ambrosetti2012, Silvestrelli2013, Silvestrelli2019}.
 These vdW-WF methods, however, only compute Hamaker constants associated with the $R^{-6}, R^{-8}$ scaling law from the change in zero-point energy of coupled dipole-dipole oscillations while higher many-body contributions to the vdW energy are not considered.